PockyBum522/windows-setup-assistant/README.md

 5. Answer a few questions about how you want your system configured, or load a profile you made previously with all that information
 6. Walk away

-In a few hours, depending on your internet speed and system speed, you should reurn to find that:
+In about an hour, depending on your internet speed and system speed, you should reurn to find that:

 * Your new Windows install has all settings set how you like them
 * Your Windows install is completely up to date (If you selected the "Update Windows" option)